iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 ## Conclusion
 Our exploration into tensor alignments confirms the findings of prior work [1] that the traditional assumption that these alignments are constant and significant isn't always correct.
 In reality, they're dynamic, and vary across network layers and training steps.
 We can likely unlock faster training without sacrificing stability by measuring actual alignments instead of relying on theoretical assumptions which we demonstrate for a set of simple experiments.
 An intriguing finding is that adding noise directly manipulates alignment properties.
 This suggests our approach could be especially valuable in training regimes where data characteristics change systematically such as highly multimodal or denoising-based training.

-In follow up work we will scale our method and transform these findings into practical, ready-to-use methods that can be applied to real-world training scenarios

 ## Future Work

-* As we pointed out above, our notion of “maximal” per layer learning rates isn’t necessarily correct.
-One follow-up idea could be to test out different notions of maximal f.e. ones that only allow Pareto improvements over full alignment or which only allow epsilon decrease over full alignment.
+* **Refining our "maximal" learning rate definition**: Our current approach optimizes the sum of learning rates across layers, which can lead to suboptimal tradeoffs.
+We could explore alternative definitions that only permit Pareto improvements over full alignment or limit decreases to a small epsilon threshold.

-* Different notions of alignment.
+* **Exploring alternative alignment metrics**: After discussions with Jeremy Bernstein, we're aware that more suitable alignment metrics may exist.
+Redoing this analysis with these alternative metrics could yield valuable insights.

+* **Investigating alignment dynamics**: Several questions remain about what impacts alignment:
-* What else impacts alignment?
-Can we predict a decrease in alignment based on diffusion noise schedules and use that to our advantage?
-Can we expect multimodal models to have lower average alignment?
+  - Can we predict alignment decreases based on diffusion noise schedules and leverage this knowledge?
-* Cheaper ways of measuring alignment - every N steps, every N steps with decreasing frequency due to convergence, every N layers, etc.
-* How to compose with training-step-wise LR schedules:
-  * Just multiply the two schedules? i.e. base warmup-stable-decay schedule multiplied by the one discovered through alignment
+  - Do multimodal models naturally exhibit lower average alignment?
+  - How do data characteristics influence alignment patterns?

+* **Developing efficient measurement techniques**: To make our approach more practical, we could explore less computationally intensive ways to measure alignment, such as:
+  - Measuring at decreasing frequency as convergence occurs
+  - Sharing measurements across selected subset of layers
+  - Estimating alignment with fewer calculations

+* **Integrating with existing learning rate schedules**: We need to determine how our alignment-based schedules should combine with traditional schedules:
+  - Should we simply multiply our alignment-based schedule with standard warmup-stable-decay schedules?
-  * Replace classic linear warmup with alignment discovery?
+  - Could we replace classic linear warmup with an alignment discovery phase, after which alignment is considered constant?
+  - How do different combinations affect convergence properties?

 ## References
 * [1] Scaling Exponents Across Parameterizations and Optimizers (https://arxiv.org/abs/2407.05872)